yosang/navbar/responsive-navbar/readme.md

 This selects the header, and checks if the element identified by `#navbar` is targeted, if it is, select the `#hamburger-btn` and apply the `display:none` style to it.

-This selector is pretty cool and can even be used with forms, this video explains well how that can be done: https://www.youtube.com/watch?v=oVuVa9I-B04
+This selector is pretty cool and can even be used with forms, this1 video explains well how that can be done: https://www.youtube.com/watch?v=oVuVa9I-B04

+# Mediaqueries

+Our mediaquery will be `750px`, thats just what we are going to use.